-For this tutorial I use Hjertegarn DIAMOND mercerized cotton 100% 8/4 50g, color: 361 (grey), and a 2.0 mm hook.
+Yarn: For this tutorial I use Hjertegarn DIAMOND mercerized cotton 100% 8/4 50g, color: 361 (grey).
+However, you can use your favorite yarn depending on the crochet project.

-Join Nordic Hook Club to get access to one of the largest crochet stitch libraries!
-There you will find hundreds of ad-free downloadable crochet stitch tutorials that include detailed step-by-step photo instructions and member-exclusive concise written patterns and CHARTS.
-Plus, you can download all Nordic Hook patterns and e-books!
-Read more about all the membership benefits here.
+This free crochet tutorial includes detailed photo instructions and written steps.
+If, in addition to photo instructions, you would like a short written pattern and a chart, join Nordic Hook Club and get access to one of the largest crochet stitch libraries!
+There you will find hundreds of ad-free downloadable crochet stitch tutorials that include detailed step-by-step photo instructions, concise written patterns and member-exclusive charts.
+Plus, you can download all Nordic Hook patterns, stitches and e-books for free!
+Read more about all the membership benefits here and sign up today.

 Photo instructions for the rice crochet stitch